liayin/blog/_posts/2021-3-29-literature.md

 - [Podkopacz & Feld](https://www.jstor.org/stable/pdf/1144155.pdf): "Extended Jurisdiction Juvenile Prosecution" written into law in Minnesota in 1995 attempts to create a buffer zone before sending juvenile offenders to adult corrections facilities.
 However, many juvenile offenders were still sent to adult prison due to technical parole violations ("back-door" route to prison).

 Policing:
+- [Abrams, Fang & Goonetilleke(2021)](https://conference.nber.org/conf_papers/f158125.pdf): The standard economic model of police stops implies that the contraband hit rate should rise when the number of stops falls, ceteris paribus.
+We provide empirical corroboration of such optimizing models of police behavior by examining changes in stops and frisks around two extraordinary events of 2020 - the pandemic onset and the nationwide protests following the killing of George Floyd.
+We find that hit rates from pedestrian and vehicle stops generally rose as stops and frisks fell dramatically.
+Using detailed data, we are able to rule out a number of alternative explanations, including changes in street population, crime, police allocation, and policing intensity.
+We find mixed evidence about the changes in racial disparities, and evidence that police stops do not decrease crime, at least in the short run.
+The results are robust to a number of different specifications.
+Our findings provide quantitative estimates that can contribute to the important goals of improving and reforming policing.

 - [Goncalves & Mello (2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20181607): "A Few Bad Apples?
 Racial Bias in Policing".
 AER.
     - Abstract: We estimate the degree to which individual police officers practice racial discrimination.
 Using a bunching estimation design and data from the Florida Highway Patrol, we show that minorities are less likely to receive a discount on their speeding tickets than White drivers.
 Disaggregating this difference to the individual police officer, we estimate that 42 percent of officers practice discrimination.
 We then apply our officer-level discrimination measures to various policy-relevant questions in the literature.
 In particular, reassigning officers across locations based on their lenience can effectively reduce the aggregate disparity in treatment.